 Top University of Wyoming students have been designated as candidates for UW Gold distinction, which replaces traditional Homecoming royalty.
-Unlike previous years, instead of six finalists there will be two winners and four runners-up.

-Students are nominated on the basis of continued success in academic studies, community service and leadership.
+Students are nominated on the basis of continued success in academic studies, community service, and leadership.
 The tradition is a way for leading students to be recognized by their peers, the university and the state.
 UW Gold is sponsored by Cardinal Key, the junior class honor society.

 The UW Gold winners will be announced at the Iron Skull Homecoming Sing Wednesday, Oct.
 8, at 6 p.m. in the College of Arts and Sciences auditorium.
 The winners will ride in the Homecoming parade and be introduced at halftime of the UW-Utah football game Saturday, Oct.
 11.